dmascia/the_challenge/README.md

 ### Quality of code
  Please use best practices for writing code and publish to this repo.
 ### Evaluation
- We do not evaluate on completeness but rather on correctness, quality and approaches.
+ We do not evaluate on completeness but rather on correctness, quality and
-### Q & A
- Please create an issue and tag @shrimuthu, @aduca98 or @seankwalker for questions or review.
 ### Data
  Generate random combinations of product and stores to build up the orders.
 For eg, `10 product names * 10 stores = a lot of combinations`